 Innovation outside silos

-There was a time when anything innovative and “ahead of the curve” was a result of a ton of time spent in seclusion.
+There was a time when anything innovative and “ahead of the curve” resulted from a ton of time spent in seclusion.
 Transparency and collaboration was not the hallmark of innovators, but thanks to the agile way of doing things, innovators have conditioned themselves to collaborate across teams.
-Today, the barriers have been brought and developers and operations people are working as one team, using the most advanced technological tools.
-Agility is the buzzword and it has made the environment much more conducive to creating new things together.
-DevOps automation is one concept, in particular, that has given a boost to the interaction between different teams and individuals and added a sense of structure to how new processes are defined and carried out.
+Today, barriers have been brought, and developers and operations work as one team using the most advanced technological tools.
+Agility is the buzzword, and it has made the environment much more conducive to creating new things together.
+DevOps automation is one concept, in particular, that has boosted the interaction between different teams and individuals and added a sense of structure to how new processes are defined and carried out.

-What are the Key Metrics for Measuring the Success of DevOps Solutions ?
+Key Metrics to Measure the Success of DevOps Solutions?

-While DevOps required companies to gauge their resources so that the transition to a model that can facilitate fast and continuous delivery is easy, it is imperative to track some key DevOps metrics so that you don’t find yourself going off the rails.
+While DevOps requires companies to gauge their resources so that transitioning to a model that can facilitate fast and continuous delivery is easy, it is imperative to track some key DevOps metrics so that you don’t find yourself going off the rails.

 - Lead time: DevOps-powered deployment keeps shorter release cycles as its key DevOps metrics.
-Essentially, lead time is measured from the day development starts to the day of deployment.
+Lead time is measured from the day development starts to the day of deployment.
 Once you have figured out the average time to production, it can be used as a benchmark for future deployments.

 - Automated test pass %: The hallmark of an agile development environment is frequent code changes and continuous unit and functional testing.
-Now, automation is one of the key drivers of DevOps, and code changes can often cause tests to break; so it becomes almost imperative to continuously track the effectiveness of the automated tests.
+Now, automation is one of the critical drivers of DevOps, and code changes can often cause tests to break, so it becomes almost imperative to track the effectiveness of the automated tests continuously.

-- Defect escape rate: DevOps practices aim to ship code faster than ever, which increases the risk of software defects passing undetected at the time of QA and finding their way to production.
-So keeping a tap on the defect escape rate is a key metric when incorporating DevOps as you want to keep bugs out of production.
+- Defect escape rate: DevOps practices aim to ship code faster than ever, which increases the risk of software defects passing undetected during QA and finding their way to production.
+So keeping a tap on the defect escape rate is a crucial metric when incorporating DevOps, as you want to keep bugs out of production.

-- Service level agreements: While most organizations have service level agreement (SLA) as their fundamental agreements with their customers, the tracking of compliance with those SLAs might be lacking.
-It is extremely important that whether or not you have formal SLAs, you do operate as per certain service agreements that serve as formal terms and conditions as per you work with customers.
+- Service level agreements: While most organizations have service level agreements (SLA) as their fundamental agreements with their customers, tracking compliance with those SLAs might be lacking.
+It is essential that whether or not you have formal SLAs, you do operate as per certain service agreements that serve as formal terms and conditions as per your work with customers.

-- Failed deployments: Businesses make their best efforts to ensure deployments do not cause an outage or software does not malfunction or simply crash for users, but as the age-old saying goes – hope for the best and prepare for the worst.
-Deployment may fail, at some point in time or other, it thus becomes imperative to not let them escalate into a disaster.
-To this end, companies should track the occurrence over time, which is what can also be called tracking mean time to failure.
+- Failed deployments: Businesses do their best to ensure deployments do not cause an outage or software does not malfunction or crash for users, but as the age-old saying goes – hope for the best and prepare for the worst.
+Deployment may fail at some point in time or other; it thus becomes imperative not to let them escalate into a disaster.
+To this end, companies should track the occurrence over time, which can also be called tracking mean time to failure.

-- Application performance: It goes without saying that delivering consistently high performance is the most important metric for every application deployed.
-It is therefore highly recommended that there are pre-deployment checks done in order to identify the possible performance problems, hidden issues, and any other discrepancies.
-In addition, even after an application is deployed, it would help a great deal to keep an eye for any changes in the performance of the application.
-It is not uncommon to observe deviations in how certain SQL queries or web service calls are used.
-There are a host of third-party tools available to help you identify the problem.
+- Application performance: Delivering consistently high performance is the most important metric for every application deployed.
+Therefore, pre-deployment checks are recommended to identify possible performance problems, hidden issues, and other discrepancies.
+In addition, even after an application is deployed, it would help to keep an eye out for any changes in its performance.
+Observing deviations in how specific SQL queries or web service calls are used is expected.
+Several third-party tools are available to help you identify the problem.

-- Meantime to detection (MTTD): As said earlier, failures and issues are likely to happen in spite of the best efforts taken to ensure otherwise.
-So when an issue creeps up, it is important that it is identified timely so that it does not escalate into a major disaster.
-The monitoring systems should be in place and it should also be ensured that they are being maintained for continuous performance so that issues get spotted without fail or delay.
+- Meantime to detection (MTTD): As said earlier, failures and issues will likely happen despite the best efforts to ensure otherwise.
+So when an issue creeps up, it must be identified timely so it does not escalate into a major disaster.
+The monitoring systems should be in place, and it should also be ensured that they are being maintained for continuous performance so that issues get spotted without fail or delay.
 Also, do not waste time to resolve issues once spotted.

-What is the Impact of Bringing in Automation through DevOps on Business?
+Impact of Bringing Automation through DevOps on Business?

 DevOps is proving to be instrumental in blurring the lines between requirement gathering and production, thus transforming the production cycles in an unprecedented manner.
 The DevOps workflows enable synchronization between production cycles and IT mechanisms within an organization, thus streamlining them.
-It is safe to say in this context that the business benefits of DevOps are immense.
+In this context, the business benefits of DevOps are immense.

-As per the maturity model created by Coleman Parkes and CA Technologies, businesses that have overcome technological and infrastructure challenges use of version control for all production artifacts was highly correlated with key IT performance metrics: deployment frequency, lead time for changes and mean time to recover.
+As per the maturity model created by Coleman Parkes and CA Technologies, businesses that have overcome technological and infrastructure challenges use version control for all production artifacts was highly correlated with crucial IT performance metrics: deployment frequency, lead time for changes, and mean time to recover.

-Moreover, the use of continuous delivery practices- deployment automation, continuous integration, and testing and version control for all production artifacts predicted lower levels of deployment pain, higher IT performance and lower change failure rates.
+Moreover, using continuous delivery practices- deployment automation, continuous integration, testing, and version control for all production artifacts- predicted lower levels of deployment pain, higher IT performance, and lower change failure rates.

-Devops has been instrumental in giving even the large enterprises the room to be scalable.
+DevOps has been instrumental in giving even large enterprises room to be scalable.
 The automation functions have further led to cost savings and allowed companies to focus on their core functions and improve the overall Key Performance Indicators (KPI).
 Advanced DevOps adopters can deliver new capabilities to market 42% faster- Coleman Parkes.

-This directly translates into enhanced customer loyalty, as customer satisfaction has been increasing owing to a better quality of apps.
+This directly translates into enhanced customer loyalty, as customer satisfaction has increased due to the better quality of apps.

 Conclusion

-With clear-eyed business benefits of DevOps that can be easily measured by a host of key metrics, more and more businesses are incorporating DevOps practices and building highly mature models to maximize results.
+With the clear-eyed business benefits of DevOps that a host of critical metrics can easily measure, more and more businesses are incorporating DevOps practices and building highly mature models to maximize results.

-DevOps is enabling enterprises to eliminate the traditional linear processes and replace them with processes characterized by a degree of synchronicity and symmetry.
+DevOps enables enterprises to eliminate the traditional linear processes and replace them with processes characterized by synchronicity and symmetry.
 With so many business benefits of DevOps to achieve, it is no surprise that DevOps tools are emerging as powerful enablers of digital transformation plans for organizations.
 Click here to read DevOps Case Studies.

 [ALSO READ: WHAT IS DEVOPS – A BEGINNER’S GUIDE]